MichaelBehr/BAM-Web-App/README.md

 * CI: Gitlab runner

 ### Summary
 This was an open ended class project for ECE-651.
-My group utilized Gitlab for project development, with this repository being a clone of the original on my Gitlab accounts.
+My group utilized Gitlab for project development, with this repository being a clone of the original repository hosted on the University of Waterloo's gitlab: https://git.uwaterloo.ca/s3jan/ece-651-project---bam.
 To list the features of this project:

 * Web based prototype of a budget management app
 * Front end built using Material-ui, JSX, HTML, and CSS